geun-park/pork-gun-woo/README.md

 ## Hi there 👋

-I'm a 3rd year BSc Computer Science studying at ETH Zürich
+My name is Geun, and I am a 3rd year BSc Computer Science studying at ETH Zürich

 <!--